Ruben1863/mtk_lcm_tables_parser/README.md

   -s, --silent			Suppresses text output
   -h, --help			Prints this menu
 ```

+Note: if you use a kernel binary you should do: right click on the file -> 7-zip -> Extract here.
+This should generate a new file called `kernel~`.
+This is the file you should use as input

 ## License
 This tool is licensed under the GNU General Public License (V3).
 See [LICENSE](https://github.com/Ruben1863/mtk_lcm_tables_parser/blob/main/LICENSE) for more details.